codefresh-io/docs.codefresh.io/_docs/deployments/promotions/promotion-policy.md

  SCREENSHOT

-### Evaluate Promotion Policy for Products and Environments
+## Evaluate Promotion Policies for Products and Environments
-Select a specific Product-Environment pair to match the Promotion Policy that will be applied for it.
+Select a specific Product-Environment pair to match it with the Promotion Policy that will be applied for it.
 Codefresh matches the Promotion Policy with the highest priority for the selected combination.

 When there are multiple Promotion Policies for a Product or Environment, evaluating the Promotion Policy is valuable to review the policy that will be applied and potentially adjusting its priority as required.

-1. From the sidebar, select **Promotion Policies**.
+1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and then from Promotions in the sidebar, select **Promotion Policies**.
-1. In the Promotion Policies page, click **Match Promotion Policy**. screenshot
+1. In the Promotion Policies page, click **Evaluate Promotion Policy**. screenshot
-1. Select the Product and Environment for which to match the Promotion Policy, and click **Find Promotion Policy**.
+1. Select the Product and Environment for which to evaluate the Promotion Policy, and click **Find Promotion Policy**.
   The Simulation Result summarizes the components for the Policy.
   On the right, you can select the Policy, or its Workflows if defined, to review manifests.